Exeos/JnicX/README.md

    This is typically found at: `dev/jnic/<random>/JNICLoader.class`

 2. **Decompile the class**
-   Use a Java decompiler (such as [Recaf](https://github.com/Col-E/Recaf)) to decompile the class file.
+   Use a Java decompiler (such as those bundled in [Recaf](https://github.com/Col-E/Recaf)), to decompile the class file.

 3. **Find the offsets in the `<clinit>` method**
    The offsets for each platform are located in the static class initializer (`<clinit>`).
 Look for a pattern similar to the example below, where `l` is the start offset and `l2` is the end offset: